 STRATEGY TACTIC(S) SPONSORS St. Mary's POINT PERSON(S) COMPLETION DATE COMPLETED SUCCESS MEASURES/COMMENTS Address food access issues by creating new and unique opportunities for residents to obtain nutritionally balanced food options Initiate/sustain Farmers' St. Mary's Warrick St. Mary's Medical Center Deaconess 06/30/14 Healthcare organizations and providers promote healthy eating and active living in their in their clinical practices.
-Engage primary care providers and other physicians in the development and utilization of social marketing campaign materials.
-St. Mary's Warrick St. Mary's Med.
+Engage primary care St. Mary's Warrick St. Mary's Med.
 Ctr.
-Deaconess 06/30/14 CATEGORY: SUBSTANCE ABUSE Explore the opportunity to collaborate on the issue of prescription drugs Work with the Evansville Drug Task Force to minimize the abuse of prescription drugs.
-St. Mary's Med.
+Deaconess 06/30/14 CATEGORY: SUBSTANCE ABUSE Explore the opportunity to collaborate on the issue of prescription drugs Drug Task Force to minimize the abuse of St. Mary's Med.
 Ctr.
 St. Mary's Warrick ECHO CHC Deaconess 06/30/14 INTENT: Tighten procedures that reduce pain medications prescribed through the emergency room, physician offices.
 MEASUREMENT: Develop a plan for Year #2 implementation.
-Mobile Dental Clinic, educate local dentists 06/30/15 COMMUNITY MEASURE : Decrease by one tenth (0.1) the number of controlled substance prescriptions filled and entered into INSPECT (by FY2016).
-Promote/market the www.DrugFree.org website to patients and clientele Utilize existing marketing materials/resources to support current users in their efforts to quit.
-St. Mary's Med.
+Mobile Dental Clinic, educate local dentists St. Mary's Med.
 Ctr.
-St. Mary's Warrick Deaconess United Way ECHO CHC 01/01/14 COMMUNITY MEASURE : Set a baseline measure through NRC to track the percentage of residents who have used an illegal drug in the past 30 days.
+ECHO CHC (if dental programming begins at ECHO) 06/30/15 COMMUNITY MEASURE: Decrease by one tenth (0.1) the number of controlled substance prescriptions filled and entered into INSPECT (by FY2016).
+Promote/market the www.DrugFree.org website to patients and clientele materials/resources to St. Mary's Med.
+Ctr.
+St. Mary's Warrick Deaconess United Way ECHO CHC 01/01/14 COMMUNITY MEASURE: Set a baseline measure through NRC to track the percentage of residents who have used an illegal drug in the past 30 days.
 CATEGORY: SUBSTANCE ABUSE (CONT.)
-Suppport parents in efforts to provide Drug Free environments for minors and offer resources to them and their families.
 St. Mary's Med.
 Ctr.
-St. Mary's Warrick Deaconess United Way ECHO CHC 01/01/14 CATEGORY: MENTAL HEALTH (Note: These tactics also impact the Substance Abuse Category) Nurse-Family Partnership ( NFP )/ Centering Pregnancy : Partner high-risk, first-time mothers with a registered nurse Research the feasibility to implement the NFP program, as modeled by Indianapolis and New York City St. Mary's Med.
+St. Mary's Warrick Deaconess United Way ECHO CHC 01/01/14 CATEGORY: MENTAL HEALTH (Note: These tactics also impact the Substance Abuse implement the NFP St. Mary's Med.
 Ctr.
 Deaconess Women's Hospital 06/30/14 NOTE: Bring NFP program members to Evansville to speak to community coalition of possible application/use in our community.
-Child Abuse Task Force : Expand the Trauma-related task force to include a prevention component Invite Lampion to the Child Abuse Task Force as an additional prevention tool in the area of Child Abuse 09/30/13 COMMUNITY MEASURE : Reduce by one percentage point the number of substantiated cases of child abuse by FY2016.
-System of Care Coalition : Assist local agencies in creating a full continuum for the treatment of pediatric mental health St. Mary's Med.
+Child Abuse Task Force: Expand the Trauma-related task force to include a prevention component Invite Lampion to the Child Abuse Task Force as an St. Mary's Med.
 Ctr.
-Deaconess Hospital Welborn Foundation ECHO CHC 09/01/13 COMMUNITY MEASURE : By FY2016, reduce by two tenths of a day (0.2) the number of poor mental health days experienced in the previous 30 days.
+Deaconess Hospital ECHO CHC 09/30/13 COMMUNITY MEASURE: Reduce by one percentage point the number of substantiated cases of child abuse by FY2016.
+System of Care Coalition: Assist local agencies in creating a full continuum for the treatment of pediatric mental health Coalition for the purpose St. Mary's Med.
+Ctr.
+Deaconess Hospital Welborn Foundation ECHO CHC 09/01/13 COMMUNITY MEASURE: By FY2016, reduce by two tenths of a day (0.2) the number of poor mental health days experienced in the previous 30 days.
 NOTE: The System of Care is developing a wrap-around network of services that will keep kids from falling through the cracks.
 Over time, services need to be expanded into Warrick and Gibson Counties.
 Define each sponsor's role on the Coalition.
 Explore ways to discharge patients who have nowhere to go.
-St. Mary's Med.
+Hospital (Cincinnati) St. Mary's Med.
 Ctr.
 Deaconess Hospital ECHO CHC 03/30/14 NOTE: Year #1 determine if there is a model that is applicable to the local market.
 Subsequent Years improved post-discharge outcomes by extending recovery time plus a decline in readmissions among this population.